HipsterBrown/xs-dev/docs/src/content/docs/features/setup.md

 **Environment config:**

 This command will create (and update) an environment configuration file called `~/.local/share/xs-dev-export.sh` (on Mac & Linux) or `Moddable.bat` (on Windows).
-This file will be placed in the shell setup file (`.profile`, `.zshrc`, `.bashrc`, etc on Mac & Linux) or the custom command prompt (on Windows), to set environment variables and call other "exports" files for embedded tooling.
+This file will be sourced by `xs-dev` when running commands (on Mac & Linux) or through the custom command prompt (on Windows), to set environment variables and call other "exports" files for embedded tooling.

 ## Target Branch